covid-policy-modelling/api-client-examples/README.md

 Sample clients demonstrating how to communicate the COVID-UI API.

+All the clients demonstrate a basic set of steps to:

+* Submit a simulation
+* Poll until the simulation is complete
+* Retrieve the results of the simulation

+In addition, the Python client demonstrates:

+* Error responses
+* Higher-level API for submitting sets of simulations with a common set of parameters

 ## Authentication

 In order to authenticate with the COVID-UI API, you first need to obtain an API token.